WZBSocialScienceCenter/hipp_konrad_2021/README.md

 1. `collection` contains mainly Python code used for data collection
 2. `analysis` contains R code used for data analysis

+Each folder contains dedicated README files with more detailed explanations.

 Please note that the raw data is not available in this repository due to data privacy concerns.
 Aggregated data as used in the analysis is available in the `analysis/aggregdata` folder.